Understanding the Lender-Realtor Relationship

 How do agents form lender-realtor relationships?

-Maintaining and finding new connections in the real estate transaction is one of the habits of successful real estate agents.
-When finding the right lender-realtor relationships to cultivate, it’s important to ask questions that will help you determine if these are people you can work with and want to refer your clients to.
+When finding the right financier-real estate agent relationships to cultivate, it’s important to ask questions that will help you determine if these are people you can work with and want to refer your clients to.
+Here are 6 questions to ask.

-6 questions a real estate agent should ask a lender
+6 questions a real estate agent should ask lenders

 1. How long have you been in the industry?